Last updated: February 12, 2020

-About The Product
+About the Product

 A lot of thought has gone into this cookware design.

 Suitable for induction cooking but can also be used on a variety of other cooktops, such as gas stoves, infrared, ceramic and glass cooktops.
-This makes it incredibly versatile and a wonderful addition to any home cook’s kitchen.
+This makes it incredibly versatile and a good addition to any home cook’s kitchen.
 You don’t need to change your cookware if you change your cooktop in the future.

 And importantly, the aluminum encapsulated bottom ensures the heat is evenly distributed throughout the pan, preventing hotspots and promoting even cooking.